-KD and Ms. Campbell-Jones were accompanied by Troy, Bruce, and Matt in this department.
 This emission unit addresses the mixing operation in the Personal Care area and their associated particulate and VOC emissions.
 It includes several product storage tanks, mix tanks, pre-mix tanks, pre-weigh areas, equipment wash room and packaging areas.
 The particulate emissions are controlled with a pulse jet fabric filter dust collector, while the VOC emission are uncontrolled.
-One (1) line was in operation at the time of the inspection producing a body lotion.
+Two (2) lines were in operation at the time of the inspection producing a baby lotion and a baby shampoo.
+Per Mr. Kunkle, this department operates three (3) shifts per day, five (5) days per week.

-VOC emissions are limited to 6 tpy, 12-month rolling.
-As of June 2018, the 12-month rolling emissions were 0.53 tons.
-The highest monthly emissions were in May 2018 with 0.257 tons being emitted.
+VOC emissions are limited to 6 tpy, based upon a 12-month rolling time period.
+As of July 2020, the 12-month rolling emissions were 1.6 tons.
+The highest monthly emissions were in January 2020 with 0.307 tons being emitted.
 All recordkeeping for this emission unit appear to be adequate and are attached to this report.

 Particulate emissions from the baghouse are limited to 0.01 lb. /1000 lbs. of exhaust gasses.
-The baghouse appeared to be properly operating with a pressure drop across the baghouse of 0.6" WC at the time of the inspection.
+Compliance with the particulate limits are demonstrated through stack testing and proper operation of the baghouse.
+Stack testing is not being requested at this time.
+The baghouse appeared to be properly operating with a pressure drop across the baghouse of 4.8" WC at the time of the inspection.
 Access does regular preventative maintenance and maintains a PM plan for the baghouse.
 Records of PM's done on the unit are attached to this report.